JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 Notice that the four drawing instructions are encased in a `@layer begin...end` 'shell'.
 Any change made to the drawing environment inside this shell is discarded after each `end`.
 This allows us to make temporary changes to scale, orientation, etc. and discard them easily once the shapes have been placed.

-You can tell which egg was drawn first — it's overlapped on each side by subsequent eggs.

 Rotations and angles are typically specified in radians.
 The positive x-axis (a line from the origin increasing in x) starts off heading due east from the origin, and positive angles are clockwise.
 So the second egg in the previous example was drawn after the axes were rotatated pi/6 radians clockwise.

+You can tell which egg was drawn first — it's overlapped on each side by subsequent eggs.

+#### Thought experiments

+1. What would happen if you translated each egg before you rotated the drawing environment?

+2. What would happen if the translation was `translate(0, 150)` rather than `translate(0, -150)`?

+3. What would happen if the translation was `translate(150, 0)` rather than `translate(0, -150)`?

 As well as stroke and fill actions, you can use the path as a clipping region (`:clip`), or as the basis for more shape shifting.